simorjay/Azure-Health-Extension/README.md

-## Health Blueprint (add-on) to address SAW, and Azure Security ASC

 The HIPAA/HITRUST Health Data and AI - (Extension) provides customers the ability to deploy the health blueprint to include a hybrid/x-premises deployment to understand how Azure Security Center and other security technologies such as end point host protection would work in the Healthcare solution.